SyedUzai/Custom-Macropad/README.md

 ## 📜 License

 This project is open-source and intended for educational and personal use.
-See `LICENSE` file for more details.

 ---

 ## 🙌 Credits

-Designed and built by **Uzi Ali**
+Designed and built by **Syed Uzair Ali**
 Firmware based on [QMK](https://qmk.fm/)
 OLED graphics inspired by open QMK community contributions